steve-macharia/Oncology-IG-Kenya/input/pagecontent/index.md

 ---

 This Implementation Guide is a personal initiative by a Kenyan digital health enthusiast.
-It reflects no official endorsement but aligns with national priorities to show what is possible when global standards meet local innovation.
+While not officially endorsed, it aligns with national digital health priorities and demonstrates what is possible when global standards are contextualized to meet local needs.